1. Why FP4 Fused Attention on Consumer Blackwell?

 Validation

-I set up a test: A = 8.0 everywhere, B = 1.0 everywhere.
+Test: A = 8.0 everywhere, B = 1.0 everywhere.
 Scale for A: max_abs = 8.0, ceil(log2(8)) = 3, UE8M0 byte = 130 = 0x82 (scale = 8).
 Scale for B: max_abs = 1.0, ceil(log2(1)) = 0, UE8M0 byte = 127 = 0x7F (scale = 1).
 After dividing A by 8, every element becomes 1.0, encoded as 0x08.
 The MMA computes 32 x (1.0 x 1.0) = 32.0, then the hardware applies the scales: 32.0 x 8 x 1 = 256.0.

 The kernel printed 256.0.
 The block scaling pipeline works end to end.